Skip to main content

 Collection Overview

 This collection documents Herbert U. Fielding's professional activities from the 1960s to 1990s, including his involvement with the Civil Rights Movement, Fielding Home for Funerals, and his political career.
 Topics from materials relating to Fielding's pre-political career include the founding of the Charleston Political Action Committee, Fielding Home for Funerals, and various race relations issues in South Carolina.
 Materials relating to Fielding's terms in the South Carolina House of Representatives and South Carolina State Senate include constituent correspondence, correspondence among various public figures in South Carolina, committee work, speeches, campaign materials, and other materials.
+Materials relating to Fielding's life after his retirement from the South Carolina Senate include his work at Fielding Home for Funerals, lobbying, and his involvement with the Democratic Party.
 Topics of particular interest include African American representation in politics, revenue sharing in South Carolina, activities of the South Carolina Legislative Black Caucus, Congressional remapping of South Carolina District 6 from 1973 to 1992, and Fielding's 1992 exploratory committee and campaign for Representative of South Carolina District 6.
 The collection also includes local newspaper clippings documenting Fielding's professional life along with articles representing his and other South Carolina legislators' positions on various local political issues.
-Also included are Fielding's speeches, given between 1971 and 2005.
+Also included are Fielding's speeches, given between 1968 and 2006.
 The topic of these speeches ranges from local political issues to tributes to various public figures or addresses at social functions.

 Dates